 - Q. Name some early counting tools.

-- Q. What is Abacus?
+- O. What is Abacus?

 - Q. Who invented Adding Machine?

 - Q. Which is the first mechanical calculator?

 - Q. Which is the first mechanical computer?

 - Q. Who is called the Father of Computers?

 - Q. Why is Lady Ada Lovelace famous?

 - Q. How many generations of computers are there?

 - Q. What was the technology used in First / Second / Third / Fourth / Fifth generation of computers?

 - Q. Give three characteristic features of First / Second / Third / Fourth / Fifth generation of computers.

-After explaining the chapter, let the students do the course book exercises given on Pages 12 and 13 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 12 to 14 of the main course book as Exercise.

-In Creative Assignment, activity like In The Lab given on Page 13 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like In the Lab given on Page 14 of the main course book will enhance the ability of the students and serve as an Information Literacy activity.